LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 - :ref:`Generator`

   Generates a signal following a given pattern.
 See :ref:`the tutorials
-  <2.
-Adding signal generators>` for information on how to use it.
+  <2.a The Generator Block>` for information on how to use it.

 - :ref:`PID`